bPlugins/price-calculator/readme.txt

 Donate link: https://gum.co/wpdonate/
 Tags: block, price calculator, price calculate, quantity calculator, Gutenberg block Requires at least: 5.0+
-Tested up to: 5.8.2
+Tested up to: 5.9
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 Requires PHP: 7.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Calculate the price based on single quantity or many quantity.
+Create and display pricing calculator sliders on your website.

 == Description ==

-Calculate the price based on single quantity or many quantity.
+Create and display pricing calculator sliders on your website.
+It supports all the options related to any price calculator.
+You can create different pricing rules on different quantities, e.g if you sell 1 unit with a price of 10 then you probably offer a discount when a customer buys 5 pice, so you can create a pricing rule on the basis of the quantity.

 **[Demos](https://bblockswp.com/demo/price-calculator/)**